-A poster session will also be taking place this year on the evening of the second day allowing students to present their research to the wider crystallographic community.
+A poster session will also be taking place this year on the evening of the first day allowing students to present their research to the wider crystallographic community.

 In keeping with previous CCP4 meetings, the lectures will focus on the presentation and discussion of a variety of methods and techniques developed and used by the leaders in the field.

 This year, the topic for the Study Weekend is “Decision making in MX – how to be a productive structural biologist“.

 Highly automated pipelines are available and used in abundance within the field of macromolecular crystallography (MX), from the time a crystal has been mounted and a diffraction experiment is to be conducted, through all steps of data collection, data processing, initial structure solution and model building, ligand fitting and model completion – right down to the final analysis, validation and deposition of a model into public or internal databases.
 What is the current state of those pipelines?
 Are all stages of a typical MX experiment and its analysis automated to the same degree – or are there still bottlenecks?
 What happens if some steps fail: are our current tools and methods user-friendly enough to enable novice and expert users alike to obtain a reliable model even under unfavourable conditions?